PASSlONE/PASSlONE/README.md

 5teen, dont be weird<br/>
 **I prefer the name Emi.**<br/>
 my internet is abysmal so i may disconnect.<br/>
-I am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9. **DOUBLES IWC.**<br/>
+I am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9.
 **I heavily kin Osaka, Sayori, Tavrisoleriterezepetaamzeequiuradikarnayaferi, and KAngel.**